LaxitSavaliya/FarAway/README.md

-# 🌟 FarAway - Modern Listing & Review Platform
+# 🌟 FarAway - Modern Rental & Review Platform

 A full-stack web application for creating, managing, and reviewing listings with advanced features like image uploads, user authentication, and responsive design.